The Alex Theatre pages: history + street views | forecourt | lobby areas | auditorium | booth + attic | backstage |

 A fine view into the forecourt while the theatre was playing "Only Saps Work," a December 1930 release.
 The photo appeared with "Special Event for Historic Birthday" - Crescenta Valley Weekly - 2017.
 Thanks to Mike Hume for locating the article.

 A 1961 view of the forecourt, covered by a canopy since the S. Charles Lee renovations of 1940.
-They're running "Ben-Hur," a film that had its initial 98 week 70mm roadshow engagement at the Egyptian beginning November 24, 1959.
+They were running "Ben-Hur," a film that had its initial 98 week 70mm roadshow engagement at the Egyptian beginning November 24, 1959.
 The photo is one that appears with the theatre's National Register application that's on the National Archives website.
+See a November 1961 ad from when the film hit the Alex: "Exactly As Shown at Roadshow Prices!"

 A c.1991 view.
 It's a photo from the Glendale Arts collection that appeared on the Alex website when they were operating the theatre.